 12. The SMF sends the Local Offloading Control allowed information, local offloading management policy information, and EASDF information to the local SMF.

-Editor's note: Details on how the SMF selects the EASDF for local offloading control are FFS.

-13. The local SMF performs N4 Session Modification to configure the UP path according the information received form the SMF.
+The SMF selects the EASDF for local offloading control as described in clause 6.3.23 of 3GPP TS 23.501[2].13.
+The local SMF performs N4 Session Modification to configure the UP path according the information received form the SMF.
 The local SMF may decide to insert ULCL/BP.

 14-17.
 The rest of steps for PDU Session Establishment procedures are performed.
 The N1N2 message sent from the SMF to AMF via the L-SMF.